 On November 16, 2012, the Company announced that it had secured an additional \$4.0M in financing from its long-term strategic alliance partner, world famous premier luxury jewelry and specialty retailer Tiffany & Co.
 The \$4,000,000 in financing was provided by Tiffany's subsidiary, Tiffany & Co.
 Canada, via a \$2,400,000 term loan and a \$1,600,000 convertible debt debenture.
 The Term Loan has a fixed rate of interest of 9% and is secured by a promissory note which is non-amortizing until January 2015, at which time principal and interest is payable monthly in accordance with a 36 month amortization schedule.
 The Company has the right to repay the outstanding principal and any accrued and unpaid interest due under the Promissory Note at any time without notice or penalty.
-The Convertible Debenture has a fixed rate of interest of 9% per annum, and is non-amortizing until January 2015, following which time principal and interest is payable monthly in accordance with a 36 month amortization schedule.
+The Convertible Debenture has a fixed rate of interest of 9% per annum, and is nonamortizing until January 2015, following which time principal and interest is payable monthly in accordance with a 36 month amortization schedule.
 The Company has the right to repay the outstanding principal and any accrued and unpaid interest, without penalty, on not less than 30-days' notice and subject to the conversion rights contained in the Convertible Debenture.
 Under the conversion rights of the Convertible Debenture, Tiffany & Co.
 Canada may convert the principal amount of \$1,600,000, along with any accrued and unpaid interest due at that time, in whole or in part, into Class A Common Shares (the "Shares") of the Company at a conversion price of CAD \$1.60 per Share.
-Subsequent to the period ended December 31, 2013, as a result of meetings held in January and February 2014 the Company and Tiffany & Co. agreed to defer any payments on the \$2,400,000 term loan and the \$1,600,000 convertible debenture, until January 2015.
+Subsequent to the period ended December 31, 2013, as a result of meetings held in January and February 2014 the Company and Tiffany & Co. agreed to initially defer any payments on the \$2,400,000 term loan and the \$1,600,000 convertible debenture to January 2015.
+In December of 2014, the Company and Tiffany & Co. agreed to further defer any payments to January of 2016.